neondatabase/neon/test_runner/performance/README.md

 - `-s` shows test output
 - `-k` selects a test to run
 - `--timeout=0` disables our default timeout of 300s (see `setup.cfg`)
-- `--cleanup-test-ouput` cleans up after each test
+- `--preserve-database-files` to skip cleanup

 # What performance tests do we have and how we run them